Manula99/Batch_Seg_Spinal_Canal/README.md

 # Or install individual dependencies
 pip install spinalcordtoolbox nibabel numpy matplotlib

+# Or use yaml file
+conda env create -f environment.yml

 ```

 Ensure SCT is properly installed and accessible in your Python environment.